jerabaul29/jerabaul29.github.io/_posts/2025-10-17-Firewall-a-podman-container.md

 ## Firewalling podman rootless containers in an effective and safe way

 The rights a podman container has inside its own namespace, as well as the capabilities dropping mechanism, can be used to effectively firewall apps.
-A way to do so, that we will use in the following, is to use OCI hooks to run code during the container creation, after the container namespace is created, but before the NET_ADMIN capability is dropped.
+A way to do so, that we will use in the following, is to use OCI hooks to run code during the container creation, after the container namespace is created, but before the `NET_ADMIN` capability is dropped.
 For more details and alternative ways to do so, see [this discussion on the official podman github repository](https://github.com/containers/podman/discussions/27099) (this is anno 2025 and the state of podman, recommended ways to go forward, etc, may change with time).
 I also have a self contained example [on this github repository](https://github.com/jerabaul29/2025_podman_iptable_rules).

-At the moment (this may change with time if simpler ways to run OCI hooks get implemented into podman), this is a bit technical and requires a few steps:
+At the moment (again this may change with time if simpler ways to run OCI hooks get implemented into podman), this is a bit technical and requires a few steps:

 - OCI hooks run bash scripts and can be triggered at different points in the container lifetime - this means that one needs to write the corresponding bash scripts
 - the hooks themselves are defined in .json files; they point to the bash scripts to run, and contain information about when they should be triggered